merkle-open/generator-nitro/generators/app/templates/project/docs/nitro.md

 yo nitro:pattern
 ```

-This will copy the templates (nitro.patterns.<type>.template) from `config.json` to the configured target.
+This will copy the templates (nitro.patterns.<type>.template) from config to the configured target.

 ### Creating pattern elements